How to use short term finance to buy a house

 Isn’t it risky – and expensive?

-Bridge finance used to have an edgy reputation for being high-risk and high-cost: a bit of a last-resort for developers keeping one step ahead of their creditors.
+Bridge finance used to have an edgy reputation for being high-risk and high-cost.

 It’s now regarded as a very useful mainstream borrowing option for owner-occupiers as well as professional property investors.
 A wide range of specialist lenders have entered the market, resulting in a proliferation of loan products designed to meet a variety of needs, and offering far more flexible terms, and competitive rates.